Paradise by the Dashboard Light: Reception

 The single had modest success in the United States, peaking at number 39 on the Billboard Hot 100 on September 23, 1978, and remaining on the chart for 10 weeks.
 In the Netherlands, the single became Meat Loaf's biggest all-time hit, reaching number one at the end of 1978, going on to be a hit there again in 1988.
-In Belgium, the single stalled at number 2 where it stayed for 5 weeks, being blocked from the Number 1 position the whole time by the Village People's "Y.M.C.A.".
+In Belgium, the single stalled at number 2 where it stayed for 5 weeks, being blocked from the number 1 position the whole time by the Village People's "Y.M.C.A.".
 In various Dutch all-time charts, such as the Radio 2 Top 2000 or Radio Veronica's All Time Top 1000, the song consistently charts inside the top 30.
-In the United Kingdom the song did not chart at all, but is well known and is a classic rock staple.
+In the United Kingdom, the song did not chart at all, but is well known and is a classic rock staple.

 Cash Box said that "Ellen Foley offers an excellent foil to Meat Loaf's romantic foibles."
-Record World said that it has a boogie woogie beat and is "heavier and longer than" Meatloaf's previous single "Two Out of Three Ain't Bad."
+Record World said that it has a boogie woogie beat and is "heavier and longer than" Meat Loaf's previous single "Two Out of Three Ain't Bad."